-The 17 best Apple Watch straps you can buy right now
+The best Apple Watch straps you can buy right now

-Apple made it very easy to change the strap on your Apple Watch Series 1 and Series 2, but it made the official straps it sells very, very expensive.
+The Apple Watch strap is really easy to change, and the choice of alternatives is huge, so checking to see what the best Apple Watch strap you can buy is research that will pay off.
+Apple makes its own Apple Watch Series 1 and Apple Watch Series 2 straps, but the official straps it sells are very, very expensive.
 Beautiful though they are, there’s no need to be limited to Apple’s range of replacement bands, regardless of how much you have to spend.

 Like putting your phone inside a case, changing the strap on your watch is the quickest way to give it an entirely new look, and it’s easy to build up a collection that goes with different outfits, or for when you’re doing certain activities.
-The choice is huge, so we’ve gathered together a list of our favorite straps and bands for the Apple Watch here.
+We’ve gathered together a list of our favorite straps and bands for the Apple Watch here.

 Native Union Active Strap ($100)